symfony/symfony-docs/contributing/documentation/format.rst

 Documentation Format
 ====================

-The Symfony2 documentation uses `reStructuredText`_ as its markup language and `Sphinx`_ for building the output (HTML, PDF, ...).
+The Symfony documentation uses `reStructuredText`_ as its markup language and `Sphinx`_ for building the output (HTML, PDF, ...).

 reStructuredText